rails/webpacker/README.md

 # Rails 5.1+
 rails new myapp --webpack=vue
 ```
-(or run `bundle exec rails webpacker:install:vue` on a Rails app already setup with webpacker).
+(or run `bundle exec rails webpacker:install:vue` on a Rails app already setup with Webpacker).

 The installer will add Vue and required libraries using yarn plus
 any changes to the configuration files.
 An example component will